digitoimistodude/air-light/README.md

 │   │   ├── _pagination.scss        # → Numbered pagination styles
 │   │   ├── _sticky-nav.scss        # → Sticky nav styles (not included by default)
 │   │   └── _slick.scss             # → Styles for slick-carousel (not included by default)
+│   ├── helpers/                    # → Helper mixins and functions
+│   │   ├── _animations.scss        # → Animations and effects
+│   │   ├── _aspect-ratio.scss      # → A mixin for aspect ratio
+│   │   ├── _background.scss        # → Background related mixins
+│   │   ├── _general.scss           # → Mixins for general use, or helpers of other mixins
+│   │   ├── _grid.scss              # → CSS Grid helper mixin
+│   │   └── _typography.scss        # → Typography style mixins
 │   ├── layout/                     # → Fuctionality styles
 │   │   ├── _demo-content.scss      # → Styles for demo, start script will delete this file
 │   │   ├── _forms.scss             # → Styles for general forms and Gravity Forms